-Mr. Fronda joined Padfield & Stout, LLP in 2013 following his work for both the Honorable Judge John P. Chupp in the 141st District Court of Texas and for the Honorable Justice Bob McCoy in the Court of Appeals for the Second District of Texas.
+Mr. Fronda joined Padfield & Stout, LLP in 2013 after interning for both the Honorable Judge John P. Chupp in the 141st District Court of Texas and for the Honorable Justice Bob McCoy in the Court of Appeals for the Second District of Texas.
 Mr. Fronda focuses his practice on representation of secured creditors, complex probate litigation, general probate matters, and estate planning.
 He regularly manages an active caseload, currently represents more than 30 nationwide financial institutions and has appeared as counsel of record in more than 10 Texas counties.
 The son of local small business owners, Mr. Fronda enjoys working with both businesses and individuals to overcome logistical challenges and achieve their financial goals.

 Experience & Highlights: